Write all of the introduction content here. Only use NON

 Study the Past to Prepare for the Future

-Our History B.A. develops the skills necessary for leadership in a wide range of careers by immersing students in the study of the past.
+Miami University’s History, B.A. develops the skills necessary for leadership in a wide range of careers by immersing students in the study of the past.
 As a history major, you’ll engage with complex historical narratives and gain essential skills in critical thinking, analytical writing, and research.

 Through diverse history courses, students reconstruct, analyze, and interpret the human past in all its richness and complexity—building the insight needed to understand the present and prepare for the future.
 The history department provides a strong academic foundation for success in fields such as education, law, public service, and more.